 (4) Conduct Review.
-If the division dean feels that the academic consequences are insufficient in any particular case or if the student has a repeated pattern of academic dishonesty, then the division dean may forward the incident report to the Chief Conduct and Service Learning Officer to review the record.
-If the Chief Conduct and Service Learning Officer determines that the Student Code of Conduct has been violated in addition to the violations of academic dishonesty, then he/she shall determine appropriate additional penalties and the incident shall follow the procedures for Student Conduct contained herein as a matter of course.
+If the division dean feels that the academic consequences are insufficient in any particular case or if the student has a repeated pattern of academic dishonesty, then the division dean may forward the incident report to the Office of Student Conduct for review.
+If the Office of Student Conduct determines that the Student Code of Conduct has been violated in addition to the violations of academic dishonesty, then they she shall determine appropriate additional penalties and the incident shall follow the procedures for Student Conduct which are described in detail in the Rose State College Student Handbook.